 Lepanthes turialvae Rchb. f.
 1855 Photo by © Bogarin, Used under permission of Epidendra Website CR

-Another Flower in situ Costa Rica Photo courtesy of Jay Pfahl
+Another Flower in situ Costa Rica Photo by Jay Pfahl

 Another Flower?
 Photo by © Milan Vágner